-Getting a suspension in Google My Business can be frustrating because unlike many of the normal penalties Google gives out, with GMB they don’t tell you what you did wrong.
+Getting your Google Business Profile (GBP) or Google My Business (GMB) listing suspended can be frustrating because unlike many of the normal penalties Google gives out, with Google doesn’t tell you what you did wrong.
 It’s also possible that Google wasn’t even the one to trigger the suspension since any Google user can report a listing on Google Maps and, depending on the trust level of the user, it is possible for them to have your listing removed.

 Two Types of Suspensions